Harry45/DESEMU/README.md

 - Compression of the power spectra via the window function

 ### How to run code
+Example of how the final code will be run.

 ```
 python main.py --config=config.py:experiment --config.value=25